-EU science academies: growing evidence climate change affecting human health05/06/2019 - by the Climate Centre
+EU science academies: growing evidence climate change affecting human health

 Experts from 27 national science academies in the European Union say in a new report that despite difficulties with attribution, there’s “growing evidence” that climate change is already taking a toll on human health.

 The imperative of climate action to protect human health in Europe, from the European Academies’ Science Advisory Council (EASAC), says health risks will increase as climate change intensifies through exposure to high temperatures, extreme events such as floods and droughts, air pollution and allergens.

 Food security will also be weakened, it adds, there will be an increased incidence of diseases, including some carried by mosquitoes, and a growing risk of forced migration.

 EASAC represents “independent science advice, mobilizing Europe’s leading scientists…to guide EU policy for the benefit of society,” its website says.

 “If urgent action is not taken to reduce emissions in order to keep temperatures below the 2°C or less limit enshrined in the Paris Agreement, we face potentially irreversible changes that will have wide-ranging impacts on many aspects of health,” said Professor Sir Andy Haines of the London School of Hygiene and Tropical Medicine and Co-Chair of EASAC’s Working Group on Climate Change and Health.